Student-centric advice and objective recommendations

 Harvard Law School is located in Cambridge, Massachusetts.
 The famous university consistently ranks in the five best law schools in the nation and has a long list of prestigious alumni.

-- Factors for acceptance: Exceptional undergraduate admission record, test scores in the top percentiles, a great deal of accomplishments in work and extracurricular activities
+- Great deal of accomplishments in work and extracurricular activities

 Georgetown Law